On the Tanaka formula for the derivative of self-intersection local time of fBm: Abstract

 \section{Abstract}

 {The derivative of self-intersection local time (DSLT) for Brownian motion was introduced by Rosen \cite{rosen2005} and subsequently used by others to study the $L^2$ and $L^3$ moduli of continuity of Brownian local time.
-A version of the DSLT for fractional Brownian motion (fBm) was introduced in \cite{yan2008}.
-In the present work, we further its study by proving a Tanaka-style formula for it.
-In the course of this endeavor we provide a Fubini theorem for integrals with respect to fBm.
+A version of the DSLT for fractional Brownian motion (fBm) was introduced in \cite{yan2008}; however, the definition given there presents difficulties, since it is motivated by an incorrect application of It\^o's formula.
+To rectify this, we introduce a modified DSLT for fBm and prove existence using an explicit Wiener chaos expansion.
+We will then argue that our modification is the natural version of the DSLT by rigorously proving the corresponding Tanaka formula.
+This formula corrects a formal identity given in both \cite{rosen2005} and \cite{yan2008}.
+In the course of this endeavor we prove a Fubini theorem for integrals with respect to fBm.
 The Fubini theorem may be of independent interest, as it generalizes (to Hida distributions) similar results previously seen in the literature.
-Finally, we also give an explicit Wiener chaos expansion for the DSLT of fBm.}
+As a further byproduct of our investigation, we also provide a correction to an important technical second-moment bound for fBm given in \cite{hu2001}.}